daniel-bogdoll/ConferenceTemplate/README.md

 This repository contains tips regarding scientific writing and a LaTeX template for conferences.
 It is synced to an [Overleaf](https://www.overleaf.com) project.

+## Paper Style

+> **Get the gestalt right.** I remember being impressed with Fei-Fei (my adviser) once during a reviewing session.
+I had a stack of 4 papers I had reviewed over the last several hours and she picked them up, **flipped through each one for 10 seconds**, and said one of them was good and the other three bad.
+Indeed, I was accepting the one and rejecting the other three, but something that took me several hours took her seconds. - [Andrej Karpathy, Head of AI at Tesla](http://karpathy.github.io/2016/09/07/phd/)

 ## English for Germans

 ### Tools